hkustDingHe/hkustDingHe.github.io/_pages/recreation.md

 <br/>
 <div align="center"><img src="/images/hiking.jpg" width="70%"></div>
-</center>After the mountain hike, the calm sea quickly eased our fatigue.
-We took a photo to capture another memorable team-building experience with our research group. </center>
+After the mountain hike, the calm sea quickly eased our fatigue.
+We took a photo to capture another memorable team-building experience with our research group.
 <br/>
 <br/>

 <br/>
 <div align="center"><img src="/images/Sai Kung.jpg" width="70%"></div>
-</center>The beautiful scenery of Sai Kung and the delicious seafood make us stay and forget to leave.</center>
+The beautiful scenery of Sai Kung and the delicious seafood make us stay and forget to leave.
 <br/>